ElastMan: Autonomic elasticity manager for cloud-based key-value stores

-The increasing spread of elastic Cloud services, together with the pay-asyou-go pricing model of Cloud computing, has led to the need of an elasticity controller.
-The controller automatically resizes an elastic service, in response to changes in workload, in order to meet Service Level Objectives (SLOs) at a reduced cost.
-However, variable performance of Cloud virtual machines and nonlinearities in Cloud services, such as the diminishing reward of adding a service instance with increasing the scale, complicates the controller design.
+The increasing spread of elastic Cloud services, together with the pay-as-you-go pricing model of Cloud computing, has led to the need of an elasticity controller.
+The controller automatically resizes an elastic service in response to changes in workload, in order to meet Service Level Objectives (SLOs) at a reduced cost.
+However, variable performance of Cloud virtual machines and nonlinearities in Cloud services complicates the controller design.
 We present the design and evaluation of ElastMan, an elasticity controller for Cloud-based elastic key-value stores.
 ElastMan combines feedforward and feedback control.
 Feedforward control is used to respond to spikes in the workload by quickly resizing the service to meet SLOs at a minimal cost.
 Feedback control is used to correct modeling errors and to handle diurnal workload.
-To address nonlinearities, our design of ElastMan leverages the near-linear scalability of elastic Cloud services in order to build a scale-independent model of the service.
-Our design based on combining feedforward and feedback control allows to efficiently handle both diurnal and rapid changes in workload in order to meet SLOs at a minimal cost.
-Our evaluation shows the feasibility of our approach to automation of Cloud service elasticity.
+We have implemented and evaluated ElastMan using the Voldemort key-value store running in a Cloud environment based on OpenStack.
+Our evaluation shows the feasibility and effectiveness of our approach to automation of Cloud service elasticity.

 Place, publisher, year, edition, pages